User Guide

 Free preview locations

-A small number of locations are available as a free preview with exact GPS coordinates, so you can try the experience before purchasing.
+A small number of locations are available as a free preview with exact GPS coordinates and full comparisons, so you can try the experience before purchasing.

-Paid users can maintain a personal To Do list of places they want to visit, and a Visited list of places they have already been.
+Paid users can maintain a personal To Do list of places they want to visit on-site.

 Adding & removing photos